victorjalonzo/Python-Telegram-Bot-Payment-Methods/README.md

 ```
 Replace the placeholders with your corresponding information.

-### 4. Create a folder with the name "preview" and insert a video in the folder with the name "preview.mp4" it should looks like this:
+### 4. Insert a video in the folder preview with the name "preview.mp4" it should looks like this:
 ```bash
 ├── main.py
 ├── preview